Essential Tools For Bootstrapping Entrepreneurs To Get The Most Out Of Tech Without Hiring A Developer

 Zapier

 Zapier is a tool that allows users to connect to different online services and automate tasks.
-For example, a user could create a “zap” that would automatically post new blog articles to their Twitter feed.
+For instance, a user could create a “zap” that automatically creates a ClickUp “new project” folder and a checklist after a contract is signed in Dubsado.

 IFTTT

 Make (formerly known as Integromat) is a tool that allows users to automate tasks by connecting different online services.
-For example, a user could use Make to automatically add new leads from a CRM to a mailing list.
-The integrations aren't as extensive as those provided by Zapier, but the price is right!
+For instance, users can use Make to add new CRM automatically leads to a mailing list.
+The integrations aren't as extensive as those provided by Zapier, but it is also slightly cheaper.

 Conclusion